Get

 Image Credit: Angyalosi Beata, Shutterstock

 You and your pet shouldn’t eat before the run to avoid gastrointestinal upset.
-That’s particularly true if your pup is susceptible to gastric dilatation and volvulus (GDV) or bloat.
+It may increase the risk of life-threatening complications, such as gastric dilatation and volvulus (GDV).
 We recommend discussing your plans with your vet to determine the best race-day plan.
 You should also take the same precautions when the race is done.
 Encourage your dog to eat slowly by splitting the meal.

 The most important thing about preparing for your run is to have fun.
 Don’t obsess about your finish time.
 The real reward is doing the 5K together with your canine companion.
 Keep your pup focused on the race with treats and your enthusiastic praise.